 - People in states with legal cannabis are more open to alternative forms of medication which often aren’t covered by insurance.

-But one study does echo the finding of point number 2 above.
-Health Affairs, a “leading journal of health policy thought and research,” did a study on medical marijuana and Medicare.
+A study by Health Affairs, a “leading journal of health policy thought and research,” recently looked at medical marijuana and Medicare.
 The study found that Medicare users in states with medical marijuana rely considerably less on certain prescription drugs.
 Specifically, prescription drugs “of which marijuana could serve as a clinical alternative.”
-With patients choosing weed instead of prescription meds, the study estimates that Medicare saved $165.2 million thanks to medical pot.
+With patients choosing marijuana instead of prescription medications, the study estimates that Medicare saved $165.2 million thanks to medical marijuana.

-Health Affairs published another study focusing on Medicaid, and the findings are similar.
+Health Affairs published another study focusing on Medicaid with similar findings.
 Medicaid prescription drug use dropped in states with medical marijuana.
 The study concludes that “if all states had had a medical marijuana law in 2014, we estimated that total savings for fee-for-service Medicaid could have been $1.01 billion.”

-While it’s too early to make any firm conclusions, early signs are promising.
+It’s too early to make any firm conclusions, but early signs are promising.
 If this trend continues, medical marijuana will have a major impact on the healthcare industry, and help make health insurance cheaper.
 Twenty-three states and the District of Columbia have legalized marijuana.
 Here is a list of the states where marijuana is fully legal and the states that have mixed laws.

 Federal law that makes it illegal to use cannabis in any way.
 There is no FDA approval for medical marijuana.
 And there is a lack of clinical research and trials that prove marijuana is safe and effective to treat various medical problems.